ADETOLAR01/alx-low_level_programmings/0x00-hello_world/README.md

-C program that prints exactly with proper grammar
+C program that prints the size of various types on the computer